 If you incur a high water bill and you can’t seem to find a good reason for it, this could also signal a broken sprinkler pipe.

 However, these signs might only be speculation until you confirm that the sprinkler pipe is indeed broken.

 In this guide, we’ll show you how to find broken sprinkler pipe underground and repair it in time to prevent further damage.

 A Definitive Guide of How To Find Broken Sprinkler Pipe Underground?

-Before you know how to deal with leaks in the underground pipe for your sprinkler system, you must first find out exactly where it has occurred.
-But the pipe is buried underground, so finding it may take time.
+Before you know how to deal with leaks in the underground pipe of your sprinkler system, you must first find out exactly where they originated.
+But the broken pipe is buried underground, so it may take time to find it.

-Here is a step-by-step guide on how to identify the broken underground house:
+Here is a step-by-step guide on how to find a broken sprinkler pipe underground house: